SendOTP/SendOTPAndroid/README.md

-# SendOtp
+# SendOTP
-The SendOtp Verification SDK makes verifying phone numbers easy.
+The SendOTP Verification SDK makes verifying phone numbers easy.
 This SDK supports the verification of phone numbers via SMS &amp; calls.

 Add following in you application's build.gradle